dtg3/sevo-git-research/doc/presentation/presentation.md

 <!--
   Histogram of the correlation coefficients between each two size metrics for each of the 9 projects.
+  No significant relationship between file and line size measures.
   Notice that hunks x lines have the strongest correlation.
 -->
 ![Correlation by System](/pics/correlation-by-system.png)